 A 2012 Blu-ray and DVD edition in the UK from Arrow offers another variation for fans, and as is the case with most of their Italian horror releases, the extras differ significantly from the American counterpart.
 Available in both a limited packaging and standard three-disc editions, it's a "dual-play" option containing three discs: a Blu-Ray of the film on disc one, a DVD on disc two, and a DVD of additional supplements for disc three.
 The standard def version definitely looks closer to the older Arrow and Blue Underground releases in terms of color timing and grain structure (or as much of it as 480p will allow) and is on the brighter side of the scale as far as transfers for this film go, while the Blu-Ray looks very similar to the Blue Underground one with the same problematic daylight scenes and fuzzy noise issues.
 Frezza provides a quick video interview (again apologizing for his voice), and for the film you get a choice of two audio commentaries: one with MacColl and Arrow's Calum Waddell, and another with Collatina and Paura Productions' Mike Baronas.
 MacColl's always a lovely speaker and a pleasure to spend some time with, and this is no exception as she recalls working with Fulci, going through the trauma of being dragged down cellar steps, doing horror conventions, and becoming an English scream queen in Italy.
 The second commentary isn't as dense with Collatina often just reacting to the film, but she really comes to life and has some fun stories whenever her footage plays on screen.
 The 14-minute "Back to the Cellar" is a different Frezza interview, with the actor appearing (after one of those loooooong animated openings) talking about how he got his first audition, appearing in other films like A Blade in the Dark and Demons, and explaining his parents' growing ambivalence about his career.
 If you didn't get enough MacColl on her commentary, she pops up again for a 28-minute "Cemetery Woman" featurette in which she talks more generally about how she transitioned to Italian filmmaking (including her improving language skills) and taming the "misogynistic creature" named Lucio she grew to adore.
 The 8-minute "Finishing the Final Fulci" segment with FX artist Sergio Stivaletti is an Italian (with English subtitles) overview of how he came to direct one of Fulci's last projects, Wax Mask, along with the involvement of Dario Argento.
 (Sadly, it didn't turn out too well...)
 A 9-minute "Freudstein's Follies" interview with Fulci's most famous FX collaborator, Gianetto De Rosi, goes into detail about collaborators like cinematographer Sergio Salvati and the mechanics of making molds and pumping blood all over actors.
 Finally the tangentially-related, 23-minute "Ladies of Italian Horror" has a few familiar faces from the era like Stefania Casini, Barbara Magnolfi, and Collatina (in what looks like the same room) offering wild and sometimes hilarious overviews of their careers in Italy from start to finish in films like Suspiria, The Sister of Ursula, Blood for Dracula, and Murder Rock.
 The biggest of the extras on disc two is a 42-minute Q&A with the cast from a HorrorHound screening of the film with MacColl, Frezza, Collatina, De Mejo, and Lassander (wearing an amazing red cape) talking about Fulci both on this film and in general.
 A couple of the accents are a little tough to make out at times, but it's a warm and involving chat with some great anecdotes (some not terribly flattering) about the temperamental but talented director.
 You also get the theatrical trailer and TV spot, the usual deleted post-bat scene, and a mammoth Italian cult trailer reel with trivia notes in between (Zombie, Lisa and the Devil, Contraband, Beatrice Cenci, Dr. Butcher M.D., Beyond the Door, Four of the Apocalypse, the headache-inducing Italian one for Dr. Goldfoot and the Girl Bombs, The Sect, Conquest, Perversion Story, All the Colors of the Dark, Emanuelle and the Last Cannibals, Danger: Diabolik, Nightmare City, Murder Rock, Eaten Alive, Slaughter Hotel, Killer Crocodile, and the American Seven Doors of Death).

-After putting up with that highly flawed transfer for several years, we finally received salvation in early 2020 with a three-disc revisit from Blue Underground featuring two Blu-rays and a soundtrack CD (replicating the contents of the expanded 2010 Beat Records release).
+After putting up with that highly flawed transfer for several years, we finally received salvation at the beginning of 2020 with a three-disc revisit from Blue Underground featuring two Blu-rays and a soundtrack CD (replicating the contents of the expanded 2010 Beat Records release).
 The new 4K scan from the camera negative yields drastically superior results here, finally bringing back real fine detail and texture to the film without that ungodly scanner noise clogging things up.
 Blacks are also much deeper and more beautifully defined, and the color scheme is quite convincing with natural flesh tones and more carefully modulated whites as well.
-Top marks all around.
+There's also a variation here on the early shot of Collatina freezing into a sepia photo that sets this one apart from prior transfers.
 DTS-HD MA English options are presented for the 1.0 mono track and, at last, a nice 5.1 option that tastefully expands the soundscape while keeping true to the nature of the original mix.
 Some of the surround effects really work nicely here, especially when it comes to the screams and clomping effects emanating from the basement or the upper floor of the house.
 The Italian mono track is also included (DTS-HD MA 1.0), and optional subtitles are present in English, English SDH, Spanish, and French.
 A new audio commentary by Troy Howarth, author of Splintered Visions: Lucio Fulci and His Films, is very entertaining listen as he goes into detail about the career heights Fulci was enjoying at the time thanks to a stable of talent in front and behind the camera, the drastic differences between the finished product and the initial script by Dardano Sacchetti, the nature of Italian location shooting at home and abroad for maximum production value, the other key names in the Italian film industry connected to Fulci and this film, and tons more.
 Also present on the first disc are the silent deleted scene, the European and U.S. trailers, a TV spot, and poster and still galleries.

 The second Blu-ray ports over all of the remaining extras from the prior Blue Underground release -- "Meet the Boyles," "Children of the Night," "Tales of Laura Gittleson," "My Time with Terror," "A Haunted House Story," and "To Build a Better Death Trap."
 Newly added here is another excellent survey of the film by Stephen Thrower, author of Beyond Terror: The Films of Luci Fulci, with "Calling Dr. Freudstein."
 A 2014 Q&A with MacColl and Waddell (29m37s) finds the star in her usual charming form at the Spaghetti Cinema Festival chatting about the film, Fulci's demeanor, pranks pulled during the shoot, and quite a bit of speculation about the meaning of the ending.
 Also new is "House Quake" (14m46s) with co-writer Giorgio Mariuzzo about his collaborations with Fulci including Contraband and this film, as well as the maestro's contradictory mixture of slovenly personal upkeep and intellectual personality.
 The first pressing also comes with a nifty 3D lenticular slipcover, reversible sleeve, and an insert booklet featuring a thorough new essay by Michael Gingold about the film's theatrical release, place in the Italian '80s horror deluge, and importance in the scheme of Fulci's career and impact on the genre.